subos2008/binance-tool/README.md

 model where state is in Redis and the services are all restartable.

 First target is getting orderId's in redis.

+---

+## Consistency Checker service

+*Not built yet: TODO*

+1. Given a trade with a buy order if the buy order is complete then the buyOrderId in the trade and the amount bought have been updated (this is a real case where we crash out or somehow miss the updating of the trade when the order complete notification goes out)
+1. Open orders are for the correct amount at the correct prices (imagine we tweak a trade definition when the relevant order is already placed)

+### Seen when we had three trade executor pods running for a trade:

+1. Orders that are in the OrderTracker namespace as PARTIALLY_FILLED that according to the exchange have filled.
+Just seen this happen.
+WOA: eventually it resolved, binance was just being slow sending out the message!
+Like 5-15m slow afaict
+1. Reality is trade has a stopOrderID on the exchange and the buy order is complete, but redis thinks it's still waiting for the buyOrder to complete...
+I just saw some very strange shit where the buy order was gone on the exchange and the stop order had been placed but the redis state wasn't reflecting that (the buy order was still waiting to be filled according to the redis state)

+---

 # TODO